ilyasergey/YSC2229/source/wsl.rst

          :align: center

-12. [Optional] If you prefer to use `VSCode <https://code.visualstudio.com/>`_ instead of Aquamacs for your development, you might consider installing `this plugin
+12. [Optional] If you prefer to use `VSCode <https://code.visualstudio.com/>`_ instead of Emacs for your development, you might consider installing `this plugin
     <https://marketplace.visualstudio.com/items?itemName=ocamllabs.ocaml-platform>`_,
     which enables OCaml support in VSCode (assuming you have installed all